smart-on-fhir/Swift-FHIR/README.md

 Progress
 --------

-Here's a rough list of what should be done.
+Here's a rough list of what still needs to be done.
-Things that have an `X` are done in the sense that they work but have not necessarily been tested extensively.

 ```
-[X] Create classes for all FHIR profiles/resources from spec
-[X] Write deserializer that instantiates from JSON
+[ ] More dedicated handling of dates/times/instants
 [X] Reference resolver: resolve contained resources
+[ ] Reference resolver: resolve bundle-relative resources
 [ ] Reference resolver: resolve remote resources
-[ ] Construct search URL parameters in code with properties (see below)
-[X] Construct search URL parameters with NoSQL-like constructs
+[ ] Write serializer
+[ ] Validate serialized JSON?
+[ ] Handle operations (especially $everything)
+[ ] Handle resource versions nicely
 [ ] Create a default behavior when a modifierExtension is detected
 [ ] Use non-optional properties and implement failable initializers (see @smart-on-fhir/fhir-parser:feature/swift-failable-init)
-[ ] Write serializer
-[ ] Validate serialized JSON?
-[x] Write unit tests that use the example JSONs
 [ ] Write a real nice documentation
 ```

+Working to some extent:

+- Classes generated for FHIR's base resources
+    + Try to use Swift native types whenever possible
+- Use a FHIR server protocol for REST interactions
+- Deserialize from JSON
+- Resolve contained resources
+- Construct searches with NoSQL-like statements (cf. fhir.js)
+- Use example resources for auto-created class unit tests

 Class Generation